 HOW TO GET THERE

 Tofino is a 4 1/2 hour drive from Victoria where Victoria Clipper ferry arrives from Seattle and BC Ferries arrive from Vancouver.
 And a 3 hour drive from Nanaimo where ferries come from Vancouver.
 It is worth noting that the BC ferries are impressive and the drive from Nanaimo is stunning.
 However, I don’t recommend doing it at night as it might be more dangerous and you’ll miss the gorgeous scenery of the old growth forests of Cathedral Grove, Sutton Pass and through Pacific Rim National Park Reserve.
-I also recommend if you’re bringing a car on the ferry during the summer, get a reservation ahead of time.
+I also recommend if you’re bringing a car on the ferry during the summer, get a reservation ahead of time on the BC Ferry website.

 WHERE TO STAY